keras-team/keras-io/examples/vision/md/adain.md

 resolution of the feature maps.

-Note that the authors warn against using any normalization layer in the deocder network and do indeed go onto show that including batch normalization or instance normalization hurts the performance of the overall network.
+Note that the authors warn against using any normalization layer in the decoder network, and do indeed go on to show that including batch normalization or instance normalization hurts the performance of the overall network.